great-expectations/great_expectations/docs/guides/tutorials/getting_started/initialize_a_data_context.rst

 The ``great_expectations/`` directory structure
 -----------------------------------------------

-Once you finish going through ``init``, your ``great_expectations/`` directory will contains all of the important components of a Great Expectations deployment, in miniature:
+Once you finish going through ``init``, your ``great_expectations/`` directory will contain all of the important components of a local Great Expectations deployment:

 * ``great_expectations.yml`` will contain the main configuration your deployment.